Joel McHale Strips Down To Promote ‘Tiger King’ Bonus Episode

 — Netflix (@netflix) April 9, 2020

 With social distancing and shelter-in-place orders in place across the country, it is unclear how McHale will conduct the interviews with the Tiger King cast.
-It’s presumed the special will be broadcast remotely using a video conferencing site.
+One alternative could be the special being broadcast remotely using a video conferencing site.

-And while McHale didn’t announce him as an interview subject, there’s always the chance that the real Joe Exotic pop in from prison.
+And while McHale didn’t announce Joe Exotic as an interview subject, there’s always the chance that he could make a special appearance from prison.
 Netflix has not announced the full lineup for the bonus episode.
 The new Tiger King episode was previously teased by Jeff Lowe, Maldonado-Passage’s former business partner, last week.

-The Tiger King has been making headlines since its March 20 release date on Netflix.
+The Tiger King has been making headlines since it began streaming on Netflix in late March.
 The docuseries examines the world of several big-cat owners and the messy aftermath of a major rivalry.

 The Tiger King and I premieres April 12 on Netflix.